davidtos/JUring/README.md

 - Queue depth of 2500 for io_uring operations
 - Fixed read size of 4KB (4096 bytes)
 - Random offsets within files
+- Initializing the rings is done outside the benchmark

 The benchmark includes three main scenarios: